mariuszmspace/my-links/README.md

 * [Production Readiness Checklist](https://www.gruntwork.io/devops-checklist/) - Excellent checklist for pre-go-live, AWS-centric but great general advice -- `collection`
 * [Puffer](https://puffer.stanford.edu/) - Re-transmits free over-the-air broadcast television signals received by an antenna located on the campus of Stanford University, USA geo-locked, by Stanford Platform Lab and many others -- `in-browser` `Android`
 * [repl.it](https://repl.it/languages) - In-browser REPLs for a ton of languages -- `in-browser`
+* [Reverse Engineering for Beginners](https://beginners.re/RE4B-EN.pdf) - Some serious work was put into this -- `book`
 * [runwhen](http://code.dogmap.org/runwhen/) - Utilities for running commands at particular times, cron on steroids -- `C`
 * [SaaS CTO Security Checklist](https://www.sqreen.com/checklists/saas-cto-security-checklist) - Categorizes and prioritizes actions by funding round -- `collection`
 * [Scrum Guide](https://www.scrumguides.org/) - Explains Scrum in a concise and straightforward way in about 10 pages, by the creators -- `article`